Sign In / Sign Out

 More information is available in the Graduate Student Guide.

-Statistics – Competency in statistics is met with a grade of B or higher in one of the approved courses (PAF 301, POS 401, PSY 230, QBA 221, SWU 321, ECN 221, STP 226 or SOC 390) within the past two years or by passing a diagnostic test approved by the MPA/P Committee.
-Other courses taken within the last two years may be substituted upon approval of the MPA/P Director.
+Statistics – Competency in statistics is met with a grade of B or higher in one of the approved ASU courses: PAF 301, POS 401, PSY 230, QBA 221, SWU 321, ECN 221, STP 226 or SOC 390.
+If you plan to take a course at a local Maricopa community college, the following course is recommended: PSY 230.
+Other courses taken at ASU or another college/university may be substituted upon approval of the MPA/MPP Director.
+Please email a course description to the School of Public Affairs graduate academic advisor, Mark Reed - email@example.com

 The CLEP Exam can be used to demonstrate competency in American government.
 Find out more about the CLEP or about taking the test at ASU.

 The MPA and MPP degrees require students to demonstrate competency for public service or public policy by synthesizing and applying core knowledge, skills and abilities to public problems.
-Students demonstrate competency by earning an A or a B in the program capstone course.
-The capstone is an integrative clientbased applied project course, and is to be taken after completion of all core courses.
+Students demonstrate competency by earning an A or B in the program capstone course.
+The capstone is an applied project course taken after completing all core courses.

-A public service internship is recommended for students without previous administrative experience in government.
-The internship is not a required component for any graduate program within the School of Public Affairs.
-However, students completing a concurrent degree should review all program requirements for all degrees sought.
+A public service internship is recommended for students without previous work experience in the government or non-profit sector, however, an internship is not required to graduate with an MPA or MPP.
 The purpose of the internship is to provide students with practical and professional experience in a specific career area.
-Students work in and for public organizations applying the skillset acquired in their program of study.
-During the internship experience, students can develop a professional network that will aid them in their pursuit of a career in government or nonprofit organizations.
-Students can apply three hours of internship credit to the degree program.
+Students work for public organizations applying the skills and knowledge acquired in their program of study.
+During an internship, students can develop a professional network that will aid them in their career endeavors.
+Students can use three hours of internship credit to the degree program by taking PAF 584.